raballew/okd-the-hard-way/.github/CONTRIBUTING.md

 git push origin my-branch
 ```

-Feel free to post a comment in the Pull Request to ping reviewers if you are
+Feel free to post a comment in the pull request to ping reviewers if you are
 awaiting an answer on something.

-Before its ready to merge, your Pull Request should contain a minimal number of
+Before its ready to merge, your pull request should contain a minimal number of
 commits (see notes about [rewriting-history](#rewriting-history)).

 ### Step 7: Landing

-In order to land, a Pull Request needs to be reviewed and approved by at least
+In order to land, a pull request needs to be reviewed and approved by at least
 one person with commit access to the OKD The Hard Way repository and pass the
 continuous integration tests.
 After that, as long as there are no objections,
-the Pull Request can be merged.
+the pull request can be merged.

 ## Issue Triage